chebuya/sastsweep/README.md

 - Cross-platform support
 - More matchers/filters
 - More testing
+- Write to output/database
-- CodeQL support
+- CodeQL, trufflehog support

 # Acknowledgements
-Thanks to all the devs of <a href="https://github.com/semgrep/semgrep">@semgrep/semgrep</a>, this tool would be impossible without it <br>
+Thanks to everyone <a href="https://github.com/semgrep/semgrep">@semgrep/semgrep</a>, this tool would be impossible without it <br>
 Inspired by <a href="https://github.com/projectdiscovery/httpx">@projectdiscovery/httpx</a> 🩷 <br>

 --------